AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * [input date/time format](#inputdatetimeformat\(\))
 * [input locale](#inputlocale\(\))

 Various date/time patterns can be used.
-Here is the default one: *January 15, 2018* =
+Here is the default one: *January 15, 2018* is represented as:

 * `"2018-01-15"`
 * `"2018-01-15T00:00:00.000Z"`